vuejs/docs/src/guide/introduction.md

 You can build rich, large scale applications where Vue not only controls the entire page, but also handles data updates and navigations without having to reload the page.
 This type of applications are typically referred to as Single-Page Applications (SPAs).

-Vue provides [comprehensive libraries and tooling support](https://github.com/vuejs/) with an amazing developer experience for building modern SPAs, including:
+Vue provides core libraries and [comprehensive tooling support](/guide/scaling-up/tooling) with amazing developer experience for building modern SPAs, including:

 - Client-side router
 - Blazing fast build tool chain